Pupil Premium

 Outcomes of disadvantaged pupils

 Context of this evaluation is important to consider.
-Naturally the pandemic has meant long periods of isolation for students (with our year 11 cohort significantly more affected than other year groups), and higher rates of absence through illness, and bereavement due to Covid-19.
+Naturally the pandemic has meant long periods of isolation for pupils (with our year 11 cohort significantly more affected than other year groups), and higher rates of absence through illness, and bereavement due to Covid-19.

-Headline Data (2021/2022)
+Headline Data (2022/2023)

-- The average point score for disadvantaged pupils in Ebacc is 2.57
+• The average point score for disadvantaged pupils in Ebacc is 2.38

-- The attainment 8 score for disadvantaged pupils is -1.41
+• The attainment 8 score for disadvantaged pupils is -1.03

 The full Pupil Premium Policy is available below: